cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 * **Weblog Software** like [Wordpress](https://en.wikipedia.org/wiki/WordPress), [Tumblr](https://en.wikipedia.org/wiki/Tumblr)

 # lernOS Sprint - Driving Agile Planning And Execution
 A lernOS sprint consists of 13 weeks (week 0 -12).
-In week 0 all organizational issues meetings, communication channels, documentation etc.) and a first version of your objective(s) for the sprint are defined.
-The objective(s) for the sprint can be refined between week 0 and week 1.
-In week 1 the objective(s) are fixed for the sprint.
+In week 0 all organizational issues (meetings, communication channels, documentation etc.) and a first version of your objective(s) (one or more) for the sprint are defined.
+The objectives for the sprint can be refined between week 0 and week 1.
+In week 1 the objectives are fixed for the sprint.

 In week 1-12 there is a weekly 30-60-minut event called the lernOS Check-In.
 The Check-In is a short ceremony to track results.
 Every Check-In has the same agenda structur (see also [The Beginners Guide to OKR](http://felipecastro.com/resource/The-Beginners-Guide-to-OKR.pdf), page 38):